Inviting people onto Mastodon and the Fediverse

 How do I check which hashtags I’m already following?

-If you’re on your server’s website, go to your profile page, then click on the ︙ button and then Followed Hashtags.
+If you’re on your server’s website or the web app, go to your profile page and click on the ︙ button, then Followed Hashtags.

 Third party apps will have various interfaces for viewing your followed tags, usually in the settings menu for your profile.

-If you’re on the official app you can check your current follows by going to your profile page and clicking on the # icon at the top.
+On the official apps you can check your current follows by going to your profile page and clicking on the # icon at the top.

 How does hashtag following work at a technical level?
 How does it compare to groups?